AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 - **LO3**: Application of appropriate refactoring strategies to optimize programmed solutions
 - **LO4**: Implementation of appropriate testing methodologies for verification and validation

-The system architecture follows modern software engineering principles, incorporating design patterns such as Strategy, Observer, and Singleton patterns, while maintaining clean separation of concerns through proper abstraction and encapsulation.
-The project includes a comprehensive custom testing framework that demonstrates various testing methodologies without external dependencies.
+The system architecture follows modern software engineering principles, incorporating design patterns such as Strategy, Observer, and Singleton patterns, while maintaining clean separation of concerns through proper abstraction and encapsulation (Gamma et al., 1994).
+The project includes a comprehensive custom testing framework that demonstrates various testing methodologies without external dependencies, showcasing the importance of testing fundamentals in software development (Beck, 2002).
+Recent development iterations have addressed critical security concerns, particularly in user authentication and order history isolation, demonstrating the importance of iterative improvement and security-first development practices.

 ---